-And then March 2020 arrived.
-Like a lion.
-COVID-19 came along and put the world on pause.
-Throughout the spring and summer, STEO collaborated extensively with the Ministry of Education, our local school boards and school bus operators, neighbouring consortia, and local public health to develop a plan to mitigate risks associated with COVID-19 for transported students and school bus drivers for the upcoming school year.
-This plan has as its driving factors the health and well-being of students, bus drivers and the community and it incorporates the recommendations of the Ministry of Education, Transport Canada, and our wonderful and engaged local health authorities.
+The 2020 - 2021 school year saw the continuation of COVID-19 constraints.
+STEO again collaborated extensively with the Ministry of Education, our local school boards and school bus operators, neighbouring consortia, and local public health to develop a plan to mitigate risks associated with COVID-19 for transported students and school bus drivers.
+This plan had as its driving factors the health and well-being of students, bus drivers and the community and it incorporated the recommendations of the Ministry of Education, Transport Canada, and our wonderful and engaged local health authorities.